aphp/edsnlp/docs/tutorials/qualifying-entities.md

 ## The solution

-We can use EDS-NLP's qualifier pipelines to achieve that.
+We can use EDS-NLP's qualifier pipes to achieve that.
 Let's add specific components to our pipeline to detect these three modalities.

 ### Adding qualifiers

-Adding qualifier pipelines is straightforward:
+Adding qualifier pipes is straightforward:

 ```python hl_lines="25-29"
 import edsnlp